kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It is supplied by the phrenic nerve

 #### Answer: A. It is about 35cm long - *FALSE* = D. It receives its arterial supply from the thyrocervical trunk - TRUE
-- The oesophagus is a muscular canal, about 23–25cm (10 inches) long, extending from the pharynx to the stomach.
-It begins in the neck at the lower border of the cricoid cartilage, opposite the sixth cervical vertebra, descends along the front of the vertebral column, through the superior and posterior mediastina, passes through the diaphragm and, entering the abdomen, ends at the cardiac orifice of the stomach, opposite the eleventh thoracic vertebra.
-The arteries supplying the oesophagus are derived from the inferior thyroid branch of the thyrocervical trunk, the descending thoracic aorta, the left gastric branch of the coeliac artery and the left inferior phrenic branch of the abdominal aorta.
-They have for the most part a longitudinal direction.
-The nerves are derived from the vagi and the sympathetic trunks; they form a plexus, in which there are groups of ganglion cells, between the two layers of the muscular coats, and also a second plexus in the submucous tissue.
+- Oesophagus is
+	- A muscular canal, about 23–25cm (10 inches) long
+	- Extending from the pharynx to the stomach
+- It begins in the neck at the lower border of the cricoid cartilage
+	- opposite the sixth cervical vertebra
+	- descends along the front of the vertebral column
+	- through the superior and posterior mediastina
+	- passes through the diaphragm and, entering the abdomen
+	- ends at the cardiac orifice of the stomach, opposite eleventh thoracic vertebra
+- Arteries supplying the oesophagus are derived from
+	- the inferior thyroid branch of the thyrocervical trunk,
+	- the descending thoracic aorta,
+	- the left gastric branch of the coeliac artery and
+	- the left inferior phrenic branch of the abdominal aorta
+- They have for the most part a longitudinal direction
+- Nerves are derived from *vagi and sympathetic trunks*
+	- they form a plexus
+		- in which there are groups of ganglion cells
+		- between the two layers of the muscular coats
+	- and also a second plexus in submucous tissue

 ### Q1.75
-A stab wound into the ischiorectal fossa 2cm lateral to the anal canal is likely to damage:
+A stab wound into the *ischiorectal fossa* 2cm lateral to the anal canal is likely to damage:

 	A. The perineal body
 	B. The pudendal nerve